Dynatrace provides extensive Node.js monitoring capabilities:

 Node.js follows an LTS release model.

 Each odd-numbered version reaches EOL shortly after each new even-numbered version is released.
 Each even-numbered version eventually becomes an LTS release.
-For enterprise production environments, we recommended that you stick to LTS releases.
+For enterprise production environments, we recommend that you stick to LTS releases.

 Whenever a new Node.js major version (even or uneven) is released, we add support for that version.